First, let’s talk Muir Woods logistics.

 It wasn’t difficult to get a reservation for the time we wanted to visit, even when booking the night before.
 I logged onto the National Park Service, found the reservation page, selected the 4-4:30pm time slot, and paid the $8 fee.

 I had reservations about the parking reservation, however.
 There are several parking lots at Muir Woods and our reservation did not designate a specific parking lot.
-Additionally, how did the National Park Service know if there would actually be parking availability for us during our time slot?
-There is no maximum time limit as to how long you can park, so what happens if all of the visitors before us stayed in the park for an extra long time?
+Additionally, how did the National Park Service know if there would actually be parking available for us during our time slot?
+There is no maximum time limit as to how long you can park, so what happens if all of the visitors before us stayed in the park for an extra-long time?

 As expected, parking was a bit disorganized.
 The first lot we attempted to park at was full.
 We drove to the next lot and there was a sandwich board sign in the middle of the road that read “FULL”.
 I stopped by the sign, rolled down my window and asked the parking attendant what the hell we were supposed to do since we were now 0/2 on parking lots.